Introduction

 Martha had two sons by the marriage, Frederick John, born in February 1871 and Charles Henry, born in December of 1872.

 The marriage ended in 1875.
 Henry left due to Martha's heavy drinking.
-He have her an allowance of twelve shillings per week for three years but reduced it to 2s 6d due to her perstering him in the streets for money.
+He gave her an allowance of twelve shillings per week for three years but reduced it to 2s 6d due to her pestering him in the streets for money.
 She had a warrant taken out against him and had him locked up.
 He had also learned that she was living with another man.
 At this time he refused to support her any further.

 Henry Turner was a carpenter with whom Martha lived, off and on, for twelve years.
 He is described as a short, dirty man who dressed in a slovenly manner.
 He was young and had a pale face, light moustache and imperial.
 Their relationship also appears to have been greatly effected by Martha's drinking.
 Turner stated at the inquest into her death: "Since she has been living with me, her character for sobriety was not good.
 If I give her money she generally spent it in drink."
 Martha was in the habit of staying out late at night, usually not returning before 11:00 PM and occasionally staying out all night.
 Her excuse was usually that she had been taken with hysterical fits and had been taken to the police station.
 Turner had witnessed these fits and stated that they usually came about due to drunkenness.